nrfconnect/sdk-nrf/doc/nrf/libraries/modem/at_monitor.rst

 		printf("Received +CEREG notification: %s", notif);
 	}

-The size of the AT monitor library heap can be configured using the :kconfig:`CONFIG_AT_MONITOR_HEAP_SIZE` option.
+The size of the AT monitor library heap can be configured using the :kconfig:option:`CONFIG_AT_MONITOR_HEAP_SIZE` option.

 Direct dispatching
 ******************